alexmsc96/COVID19-React-App/README.md

 ### Thoughts

-This was my first application built with React.js.
-Immediately saw the advantages of it.
+For my first application built with React.js, I immediately saw the advantages of using this framework.
+### Goals:
 For future React project:

 - implement Redux